Azure-Samples/media-services-3rdparty-player-samples/docs/shaka/README.md

 });
 ```

-#### Setup AES-128 encryption
+### Setup AES-128 encryption

 Shaka Player does not currently support AES-128 encryption.

 A link to a GitHub [issue](https://github.com/google/shaka-player/issues/850) to follow the status of this feature.

-#### Setup DRM Protection
+### Setup DRM protection

 Shaka Player uses Encrypted Media Extensions (EME), which requires a secure URL to use.
 It means that for testing any DRM protected content it's necessary to use https.
 Also, because of mixed content requirements, if the site is using https, then the manifest and every segment will also need to use https too.

 The order of preference for Shaka management of the URL(s) of its license server(s):

-1. Clear Key config, used for debugging, should override everything else.
-(The application can still specify a clearkey license server.)
+1. ClearKey config, used for debugging, should override everything else.
+(The application can still specify a ClearKey license server.)
 2. Application-configured servers, if any are present, should override anything from the manifest.
 3. Manifest-provided license servers are only used if nothing else is specified.